akwick/gotcha/Readme.md

 Envisage: Engineering Virtualized Services.

 Last but not least I want to thank [women who Go Berlin](https://www.meetup.com/de-DE/Women-Who-Go-Berlin/) for giving me the chance to visit the dotgo 2016.
 Thanks Vanesa for this great day full of awesome talks.

+[0 ] This image is created by Anna-Katharina Wickert under [Creative Commons 3.0 license](https://creativecommons.org/licenses/by/3.0/) based on Renee French under Creative Commons 3.0 Attributions.